team-tricky/team-tricky.github.io/README.md

 ## Tricky Castle

-2d puzzle-platformer with unusial challenges for your mind which requires think really out-of-box.
+2d puzzle-platformer with unusial challenges for your mind which require to think really out-of-box.

 ![Tricky Castle](/img/tricky-castle.jpg)  ]